Internship: DC Office

 Interested candidates should submit their resume and a cover letter in English via e-mail to Erin D. Matson.
 Please include the word “Internship” in the subject line.
 Your cover letter should include your availability to start and your expected hours per week.

-Applications will be considered until December 5th, 2020 with flexible start date from mid-January 2021.
+Applications will be considered until June 18th, 2021 with flexible start date between mid-July and the end of August, 2021.